gellati/oda-kapa-api/README.md

 - post data structures in data models

 Current issues/todos:
-- Dredd hooks to be able to skip tests
 - not all get requests work, problem with parameters?
 - content of post requests
 - custom operation paths that don't seem to work